hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/PersistentData.md

     return .ok
 }
 ```
 If you do setup a persist driver as above.
-You will need to manage its lifecycle and call ``HBPersistDriver.shutdown`` when you shutdown your application.
+You will need to manage its lifecycle and call ``/Hummingbird/HBPersistDriver/shutdown()-2jadt`` when you shutdown your application.

 ## Topics